 The UAE Has Left OPEC

-- ▪The UAE withdrew from OPEC effective May 1, 2026, becoming the third-largest producer to leave the cartel.
+- ▪The UAE is leaving OPEC effective May 1, 2026, becoming the third-largest producer to exit the cartel.

 Opening excerpt (first ~120 words) tap to expand